liadby1105/RussiaUkrainWAR-1/README.md

 There are many interesting task settings that can be experimented with, using our Russo-Ukranian Crises Twitter dataset.
 These include event clustering, false rumor detection, protability of news analytic methodologies across Twitter.

 ### Related Work
-A team at Kaggle has released a [Russo-Ukranian Crises Twitter dataset](https://github.com/ehsanulhaq1/russo_ukraine_dataset).
+A team at Git has released a [Russo-Ukranian Crises Twitter dataset](https://github.com/ehsanulhaq1/russo_ukraine_dataset).
 It is generally interesting to uncover patterns universal across platforms, regulated by a separate set of rules and participated by a separate set of users with different user behavior.
 Note that Twitter data (multilingual) involves English as the primary language.

 Authors contact information: Benezra977@gmail.com / Liadby1105@gmail.com / Levirotem4@gmail.com